rohit17042/WebNetworkAnalysis/README.md

 These social circles are nothing but communities!

 ## What is Community Detection?
+The concept of community detection has emerged in network science as a method for finding groups within complex systems through represented on a graph.

 The ability to find communities within large networks in some automated fashion could be of considerable use.
 In a large scale network, such as an online social network, we could have millions of nodes and edges.
-Detecting communities in such networks becomes a herculean task.
+Detecting communities in such network requires tremendous effort.

 Therefore, we need community detection algorithms that can partition the network into multiple communities.